Running CFDDFC with the AWS Console

 .
 To simplify the process, define a SPIPS

-environment variable for the slave private IPs before deleting and mounting directories using non-interactive SSH for all slave instances by the following commands.
+environment variable for the secondary private IPs before deleting and mounting directories using non-interactive SSH for all secondary instances by the following commands.

 SPIPS="X.X.X.X Y.Y.Y.Y Z.Z.Z.Z" for IP in $SPIPS ; do ssh $IP 'rm -rf ${HOME}/OpenFOAM/*' ; done for IP in $SPIPS ; do ssh $IP 'sudo mount L.L.L.L:${HOME}/OpenFOAM ${HOME}/OpenFOAM' ; done